Pig-Keeper/pig-proof/Euclidean algorithm Part 2.md

 From this $$ gcd(a, b) = gcd(b , r) = gcd(r, r1)...... gcd(rN, rM)$$

+we can say

 $$gcd(a,b) = gcd(rM, 0) = rM$$

+When the second parameters turns zero the first will be gcd of given number a and b.

 ### Code